LearnFL/proj-embedded-saw-bumping/README.md

 The solenoid stays on for 3 seconds.
 You may consider using an encoder if you want to be able to adjust the duration.
 Because my project required an airtight container, I added a temperature sensor TMP36 and a thermal fuse.
 The formula in the code calculates the temperature in Celsius.
 If the temperature is 50 degrees or over a red LED will turn on.
 The screen displays current temperature, On/Off time interval in minutes and Shows whether cycling is On or Off.
+I used mosfet IRF530, feel free to pick another one.

 ![image](https://user-images.githubusercontent.com/86169204/181358164-69243fe1-f8c3-4ed5-b8df-6ba9a8855349.png)